After a 40 to 60-minute intense workout (think CrossFit WOD or its equivalent), it can take between 3 and 7 days to fully recover.¹

 2. Proteolytic Enzymes

-And this is why the ultimate recovery formula Kion Flex contains a blend of proteolytic enzymes, along with other research-backed, all-natural ingredients proven to support exercise recovery.
+This is why our ultimate recovery formula, Kion Flex, contains a blend of proteolytic enzymes, along with other research-backed, all-natural ingredients proven to support exercise recovery.

 3. Natural Anti-Inflammatory Foods

-Assessing the inflammatory effect of a food takes into consideration at least two dozen factors, including the amounts and proportions of various fatty acids, the amounts of antioxidants and other nutrients, and a food’s glycemic impact, or effect on blood sugar levels.
+Assessing the inflammatory effect of a food takes into consideration at least two dozen factors, including the amounts and proportions of various fatty acids, the amounts of antioxidants and other nutrients, and a food’s glycemic impact—or effect on blood sugar levels.¹²

 Some convenient anti-inflammatory foods include:

-Pineapple: Pineapple is rich in a proteolytic enzyme called bromelain, which produces substances that help fight pain and inflammation.
+- Pineapple: Pineapple is rich in a proteolytic enzyme called bromelain, which produces substances that help fight pain and inflammation.¹³

-Tart Cherry Juice: The anthocyanins in tart cherries possess strong antioxidant and anti-inflammatory properties that may reduce the severity of exercise-induced muscle damage and the associated pain and swelling.
-One study found that runners who consumed tart cherry juice seven days prior to and during a strenuous running event experienced significantly less post-run muscle pain compared to the control group.
+- Tart Cherry Juice: The anthocyanins in tart cherries possess strong antioxidant and anti-inflammatory properties that may reduce the severity of exercise-induced muscle damage and the associated pain and swelling.¹⁴ One study found that runners who consumed tart cherry juice seven days prior to and during a strenuous running event experienced significantly less post-run muscle pain compared to the control group.¹⁵

-Ginger: Possesses many strong antioxidant and anti-inflammatory properties.
-This study demonstrates that daily consumption of raw and heat-treated ginger resulted in moderate-to-large reductions in muscle pain following exercise-induced muscle injury, reaffirming the hypoalgesic effects of ginger in osteoarthritis patients and further demonstrate ginger's effectiveness as a pain reliever.
+- Ginger: Possesses many strong antioxidant and anti-inflammatory properties.
+One study demonstrated that daily consumption of raw and heat-treated ginger resulted in moderate-to-large reductions in muscle pain following exercise-induced muscle injury, reaffirming the hypoalgesic effects of ginger in osteoarthritis patients and further demonstrate ginger's effectiveness as a pain reliever.¹⁶

-Turmeric: Turmeric is an extremely potent anti-inflammatory.
-Controlling inflammation is not only important after stressing your muscles and joints through exercise, but inflammation is a huge factor for nearly every disease, including cancer, ulcerative colitis, arthritis, high cholesterol, diabetes and chronic pain.
-Curcumin is often touted as being the "golden child" (heh, punny) of turmeric, but new research actually shows that there are polysaccharides in turmeric called turmerosaccharides that have even more recovery potential that curcuminoids (read more here).
+- Turmeric: Curcumin is often touted as being the "golden child" of turmeric, but new research actually shows that there are polysaccharides in turmeric called turmerosaccharides that have even more recovery potential that curcuminoids (read more here).

 With this information in mind, it may be wise to take any high doses of antioxidant supplements several hours away from the time you workout.